+Why get tested?
 To screen for risk of developing heart disease.
 Cholesterol is different from most tests in that it is not always used to diagnose or monitor a disease but is used to estimate risk of developing a disease - specifically heart disease.
 Because high blood cholesterol has been associated with hardening of the arteries, heart disease and a raised risk of death from heart attacks, cholesterol testing is considered a routine part of preventive health care.
+What is being tested?
 Cholesterol is a substance that is essential for life.
 It forms the membranes for cells in all organs and tissues in your body.
-It is used to make hormones that are essential for development, growth, and reproduction.
+It is used to make hormones that are essential for development, growth and reproduction.
 It forms bile acids that are needed to absorb nutrients from food.
 A small amount of your body's cholesterol circulates in the blood in complex particles called lipoproteins.
 These lipoproteins include some particles that carry excess cholesterol away for disposal (see HDL, good cholesterol) and some particles that deposit cholesterol in tissues and organs (LDL, bad cholesterol).
 The test for cholesterol measures all cholesterol (good and bad) that is carried in the blood by lipoproteins.
-Cholesterol comes from your diet, and is made in your liver.
+Cholesterol comes from your diet, and is also made in your liver.

-The cholesterol level measured in your blood will be considered along with other risk factors (i.e. high blood pressure, smoking etc.) when assessing your overall risk of developing heart disease.
-This overall assessment is what will be used to decide whether you require further treatment in the form of dietary changes or drugs to lower your cholesterol level.
+What does the testThe cholesterol level measured in your blood will be considered along with other risk factors (i.e. high blood pressure, smoking etc.) when assessing your overall risk of developing heart disease.
+This overall assessment is what will be used to decide whether or not you require further treatment in the form of dietary changes or drugs to lower your cholesterol level.

-If you are taking treatment to lower your cholesterol, the target is to get your total cholesterol to less than 5 mmol/L.
+If you are taking treatment to lower your cholesterol, the target is to get your total cholesterol to a value less than 5 mmol/L, with a fall of around 20-25%.